NajatN/stunning-laravel/README.md

 Definitions:
 ------------

-sudo: This command provides us with temporary root privileges in order to perform actions such as updating, installing, removing...
-It temporarily elevates our regular user account to include root privileges.
+sudo: This command provides us with temporary root/admin privileges in order to perform actions such as updating, installing, removing...
+It temporarily elevates our regular user account to have root privileges.

-apt-get: This command allows us to install, manage, update, remove, and search for software by interacting with the APT library (Advanced Package Tool).
+apt-get: This command allows us to install, manage, update, remove, and search for installed software packages by interacting with the APT library (Advanced Package Tool).

 Step-by-Step Tutorial:
 ----------------------